 Wilson says, however, that conservation narratives are gaining ground.
 “When I first started going to these meetings, the narrative was very extraction-focused.
 State delegates were giving little attention to biodiversity, to marine genetic resources, to conserving ecosystem functions.
 Today, these are topics that come up on the floor during the meetings, and that is a major shift.”

 But, says Wilson, the future remains uncertain.
 “There will be more meetings next year.
 They have a provisional deadline to adopt a mining code in July 2025, but drafts of the code are riddled with issues, and there are major disagreements on several aspects.
 The general feeling is that the ISA will not adopt a code next year.
-There will be another push for the preservation and protection policy next year, so we will see where that goes.”
+We hope there will be another push for the preservation and protection policy next year, so we will see where that goes.”

 Want to continue reading?
 Subscribe today.